Muts256/Email_Analysis_AI/README.md

 #### What This Project Covers

 This is not a tool or a script.
-It is a documented methodology — a practical workflow for using AI as an analytical aid during phishing triage.
+It is a documented methodology, a practical workflow for using AI as an analytical aid during phishing triage.

 It covers:
 - How to structure your analysis using AI
 - The prompts that work and the ones that don't
 - Real case studies walked through step by step